 It is well known that Iceland is not one of the cheapest destinations to explore.
-Situated in the North of Europe it is probably even one of the more expensive countries in the world.
+Situated in Northern Europe it is probably even one of the most expensive countries in the world.
 Nevertheless, it is still possible to explore the land of fire and ice on a budget.
 In this blog post, I will explain to you what things cost in Iceland and what you can do with a certain budget.

 This way you can decide how much of a budget you would like to have for a trip to Iceland.
 It all depends on what you want to do.
 Do you like to eat out for dinner and do a lot of tours?
-Then you will need a higher budget than when you don’t mind cooking your own meals and love to explore the beautiful Icelandic nature which is free of charge!
+Then you will need a higher budget than if you don’t mind cooking your own meals and love to explore the beautiful Icelandic nature – it is free of charge!

 Preparation costs to travel to Iceland

 When you plan on going to Iceland there are a couple of things you need to arrange.
 Like a ticket to get there, you might need to arrange a visa before you can enter the country, and you need to make sure you are insured.
 How much do these things cost?